 Professor Jon Zirkle introduces the Agroecology Summer Intensive and the need for sustainable agriculture.

 Living at Merry Lea for the summer is an adventure.
 Sustainable living at Rieth Village is an important part of the educational experience.
 Students live in a LEED-certified eco-village sharing meals, working and studying together daily.
 Throughout the program, students will interact with peers from Goshen College and other institutions, and engage with program faculty, staff, Merry Lea Sustainable Farm interns, and volunteers who may be local to the area or from other regions or even countries.
 Weekly integrative sessions include regional travel to a variety of farms and food-related enterprises.

 Students will not only gain a greater understanding of ecosystem functions, but will also be exposed to a wide a range of agricultural production practices.
 The ASI program also explores social and economic systems and allows students to participate in agricultural management and decision making processes.
 Students will experience life in an academic community and have the opportunity to explore the intersection of faith, environment and agriculture.

 Participants leave the ASI at Merry Lea better equipped for lives of thought and purpose in their homes, communities and world.
 Many have gone on to pursue careers in small-scale farming, work for hunger relief organizations, serve overseas in development-related projects, enroll in graduate programs in various environmental fields, including law, or return to family farms.
 Others pursue careers unrelated to agriculture but garden at home and/or contribute to community gardens.

 We welcome you to our next Agroecology Summer Intensive!
-Take the next step and learn more about the application process, click here or contact the program director, John Mischler:
+To take the next step and learn more about the application process, contact John Mischler: